 Step-by-Step Instructions

-Remove and Drain: When crispy, use a slotted spoon to remove the bacon to a plate lined with paper towels, leaving the bacon drippings in the pot.
+Once the bacon is crisp, carefully take it out using a slotted spoon and transfer it to a plate lined with paper towels.
+Leave the bacon drippings in the pot for added flavor.
 (If you’re using smoked sausage rather than bacon, render its fat in the same manner.)

 Sauté Onions and Garlic: Add the sliced onions and minced garlic to the drippings you reserved in the pot.
 Sweat over medium heat, stirring occasionally, until the onions are soft and translucent, about 2 minutes.
 This move develops a deep base of flavor.